dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 This module contains the business logic related to the discussions functionality and management of replies.

 ### <span style="color:#0080ff">question</span>
 This module contains the business logic related to questions and topics.
-A Topic has a set of Questions and a Question has a Topic.
+A Topic has a set of Questions and a Question has a Topic. *There's a cyclic uses-dependency between this module and the **answers** module.
+Furthermore, this module has many incoming uses-dependencies as it is a part of the Core Domain of quizzes-tutor.
+Please refer to the **Rationale** section below for reasoning on possible future considerations/solutions in the optics of Domain Driven Design.*

 ### <span style="color:#0080ff">questionsubmission</span>
 This module contains the business logic related to question submissions and posterior review/vetting of such submissions.